 - Organise a programme of games and skill development activities appropriate to each participants needs and abilities

-- Organise progressive activities (drills and fun games) to develop 5 key skills
+- Organise progressive activities & games to develop 5 key skills

 - Organise progressive activities to develop movement skills appropriate to Gaelic games